 We want as many people as possible living with HIV and hepatitis C to have their voices heard by drug regulators.

 New drugs are submitted by manufacturers to Health Canada for a Notice of Compliance (NOC).
 Following the satisfactory review of a submission, an NOC is issued to a manufacturer to signify compliance with Food and Drug Regulations.
 In a separate process the Canadian Agency for Drugs and Technologies in Health (CADTH) puts out a call to all patient groups to submit input regarding the drug seeking a NOC.

 CTAC regularly contributes to the CADTH Common Drug Review Patient Input process for a number of HIV and hepatitis C drugs.
 The experiences and feedback from patients are key in informing the recommendations CADTH makes to publicly funded drug plans throughout Canada.

 To sign up for notifications about future patient input consultations please email firstname.lastname@example.org.

 Drawing on our years of experience we have created CTAC’s Guide to Patient Input: Patients Shaping Treatment Choices for anyone who would like to take part in, or organize, patient input.

-You can read and download the guide in English and in French.
+Patient input has been a central part of our work for many years.
 We are often the only organization to hold national patient input sessions about new HIV medications under review for submission to CADTH under the Common Drug Review process, and one of three for HCV medications under review.

 CTAC has usually been the sole group to contribute patient input to reviews of new HIV drugs and also contributed to CADTH’s Therapeutic Review of all hepatitis C drugs.

 Holkira Pak RFA